tom-seddon/b2/doc/Debug-version.md

 will happen when `Start` is clicked:

 * `Immediate` - recording will start straight away
-* `Return` - recording will start once the
+* `Return` - recording will start once the Return key is pressed
-  Return key is pressed
+* `Reset or BREAK` - recording will start on the next hard reset (or equivalent - e.g., changing config from the Hardware menu) or the next time the BREAK key is pressed
 * `Execute $xxxx` - recording will start once the PC is equal to the given address.
 Note that this currently goes only by address - address suffixes aren't supported